 This is the biggest draw for many.
 Even if you’re not considering becoming an engineer, possessing a handful of coding skills increases your earning potential by a fair bit.
+And it doesn’t even have to cost you anything, there are even programs available that you can sign up for in order to learn how to code for free!
 So while you’re possibly more interested in web development than app development, fear not.
 Newer industry freelancers still charge upwards of $100 an hour for their services and those aren’t even considered premium rates.

 If you are interested in a more tech-intensive career, it’s going to be reflected in your overall pay.
 Do you like the sound of a salaried position and the stability it offers?
 In many parts of the country, starting compensation tends to creep above $65,000 annually.
 That’s for entry-level positions, mind you.
 As you continue to hone your skills and master more complex coding techniques, your bargaining power when it comes to your salary only increases.
 Coding careers are a great way to achieve a great deal of financial independence right out of the gate.

 Improving Your Literacy